chaunceygardiner/cc3000next/README.md

    specified in the CC3000Next section, and setTime will be a no-op during time change windows.

+2. Setting the time now sleeps until approx. top of second in order to more precisely set the time (since it can only be set in whole seconds).
+There is is a fudge of set_time_padding which can be set in weewx.conf and defaults to 0.40 (seconds).

 # Installation Instructions

 1. Download the lastest release, weewx-cc3000next-0.1.zip, from the